OPM/pyopmspe11/README.md

 ```

 See the [_CI.yml_](https://github.com/daavid00/pyopmcsp11/blob/main/.github/workflows/CI.yml) script
-for installation of OPM Flow and the pyopmcsp11 package in ubuntu.
+for installation of OPM Flow and the pyopmcsp11 package in Ubuntu.

 ## Running pyopmcsp11
 You can run _pyopmcsp11_ as a single command line: